Chapter 6. Configure Red Hat Gluster Storage for Hosted Engine using the Cockpit UI

 If deployment fails, click the Redeploy button.
 This returns you to the Review and edit configuration tab so that you can correct any issues in the generated configuration file before reattempting deployment.

 It may be necessary to clean up previous deployment attempts before you try again.
-Follow the steps in Chapter 11, Cleaning up Automated Red Hat Gluster Storage Deployment Errors to clean up previous attempts.
+Follow the steps in Chapter 13, Cleaning up automated Red Hat Gluster Storage deployment errors to clean up previous deployment attempts.